What is the National Police Misconduct Reporting Project (NPMRP)?

-The last time the Department of Justice generated a statistical report on police misconduct in the United States was over 8 years ago in a report based on 2001 statistics that were voluntarily given to it by 5% of the police departments in the United States.
+The last time the Department of Justice generated a statistical report on police misconduct in the United States was in a report based on 2001 statistics that were voluntarily given to it by 5% of the police departments in the United States.
 That report was not very detailed and did not offer the level of information and geographic data that our reports can.

 Why do you hate cops?